MarkXA/nidevconf/content/volunteers.md

 We will be communicating through a private channel on the [NI Tech & Design slack](https://nitech.slack.com) on the day.
 The slack channel is called #nidevconf-volunteers.

-In particular, please help attendees to make use of (and be aware of) the Project Room (by Farset) and Open Space (by Tech Space).
+In particular, please help attendees to make use of (and be aware of) the Project Room (by Farset).
 If you are not clear on the function of either of these, please do be sure to ask.

 ## Roles